 When he left the White House in 1988, Ronald Reagan was one of the most popular presidents of the century — and one of the most controversial.
 A failed actor, Reagan became a passionate ideologue who preached a simple gospel of lower taxes, less government and anti-communism.
 One by one, his opponents underestimated him; one by one, Reagan surprised them, rising to become a president who always preferred to see America as a "shining city on a hill."
-"Reagan" is a two-part biography of the actor, governor, and president airing February 7 and 14, 2011 on KPBS TV.
+"Reagan" is a two-part biography of the actor, governor, and president that premiered in February 2011 on KPBS TV.

 Reagan Family Photos

 From 17-year-old lifeguard hero to 83-year-old advocate for understanding and treating Alzheimer's disease, Ronald Reagan chose to live his life in the public eye.
 Many photographs depict Reagan the politician.
 These images focus on Reagan and his immediate family.

 View a chronology of Ronald Reagan's life beginning in 1911.

 "I have a special reason for wanting to solve this [economic] problem in a lasting way.
 I was 21 and looking for work in 1932, one of the worst years of the Great Depression.
 And I can remember one bleak night in the thirties when my father learned on Christmas Eve that he'd lost his job.
 To be young in my generation was to feel that your future had been mortgaged out from under you, and that's a tragic mistake we must never allow our leaders to make again." - October 13, 1982 (in an address to the nation on the economy)